backstage/backstage/docs/features/techdocs/configuring-ci-cd.md

 document explains the steps needed to generate docs on CI and publish to a cloud storage using [`techdocs-cli`](https://github.com/backstage/techdocs-cli).

-The steps here target all kinds of CI providers (GitHub actions, Circle CI, Jenkins, etc.) Specific tools for individual providers will also be made available here for simplicity (e.g. A GitHub Actions runner, CircleCI orb, etc.)
+The steps here target all kinds of CI providers (GitHub Actions, CircleCI, Jenkins, etc.) Specific tools for individual providers will also be made available here for simplicity (e.g. A GitHub Actions runner, CircleCI orb, etc.)